ElianCodes/brutal/README.md

 ### `components/layout/`

 This directory contains all layout components.
 For instance, the header and footer and `<head>` section.

-### Colors

-The theme has a few colors that you can use in the included components.

-- red
-- blue
-- green
-- yellow
-- pink
-- purple
-- orange
-- teal
-- cyan
-- lime
-- emerald
-- fuchsia
-- violet
-- rose
-- sky
-- amber

-More colors can be added in `astro.config.mjs` in the `colors` array.

 If you need more from this theme, don't hesitate to open an issue or reach out to me!